EU leaders set to meet at Versailles summit focused on Ukraine conflict | DW | 10.03.2022

 The summit comes as more than 2 million people have fled Ukraine into neighboring EU states to seek refuge from Russian attacks, which have often hit civilian infrastructure.

-Russia's invasion is widely seen as having shattered the European security order that came into being following World War Two and the collapse of the Soviet Union in 1991.
+Russia's invasion is widely seen as having shattered the European security order that came into being following World War II and the collapse of the Soviet Union in 1991.

 The draft statement also says that EU member states will enforce the implementation of sanctions imposed on Russia over its invasion and that they are ready to institute more measures if needed to keep pressure on both Russia and Belarus.